 Program-required courses are taught through a combination of in-person and remote delivery.
 Remote learning may require meeting at a specific time or may not have a specific class time; all weekly interactions and assignments for remote courses are completed through a learning site.

-Why Study Professional Studies at Vermont State?
+Why Study Counseling at Vermont State?

-Start Terms for Professional Studies, B.S.
+Start Terms for Counseling, M.A.

 • Summer 1 – May 26, 2026